neerajwadhwa/apigee-selective-migration-tool/README.md

-# ApigeeSelectiveMigrationTool
+# Apigee Selective Migration Tool

-This tool is used to selectively migrate different Apigee entities from one organization to another organization.
+This tool is used to perform selective migration of different Apigee entities from one organization to another organization.

 ### Prerequisites